divelab/icnn/seg_cremi/README.md

-# 3d_seg_invariant
+# 2d_seg_invariant
-Rotation and flip invariance in 3d segmentation
+Rotation and flip invariance in cremi segmentation